 The powerplant consists of 6x in-house developed turboshafts.
 The compressor is all centrifugal, to reduce cost, as centrifugal compressors are easily machined by any machine shop with a 5 axis CNC.
 A centrifugal compressor design is much simpler, eliminating stators.
 The power turbine is a “Blisk” design cast or machined out of Haynes Hastelloy X. A Blisk design reduces cost and complexity by machining or casting the entire unit in one single component, both blades and disc, eliminating the need to machine individual blades and “firtree” in the disk.
 The mass flow rate is 3.5 kg/sec.
 Bearings are standard high-speed oil lubricated roller bearings.
 The turboshaft is rated for 1000 takeoff-horsepower, and 850 continuous.
 The turboshaft is multi-fuel capable, with both gaseous and liquid fuel combustors available.
 In regions where liquid natural gas is readily available for low cost, a gaseous version is available.
 In regions where liquid fuels are inexpensive, diesel fuel is used since no high-altitude gelling requirements are present.
 Liquid hydrogen is also an available fuel option.
 The main rotor gearbox includes a bevel gear for the co-axial rotor drive, and epicyclic gears for reduction.
 The turboshafts are placed around a 4 stage large epicyclic gearbox, providing 250x reduction from 50,000 rpm down to 200 rpm for the main rotor.
 The rotor system incorporates Pochari Hydrogen’s innovative independent rotor control, where hydraulic pitch-link actuators provide rotor pitch actuation without a swashplate.
 Hydraulic fluid is transmitted via slip-ring for the lower rotor, and via an on-board hydraulic pump for the upper rotor.
 All flight controls are fly-by-wire.
 Each actuator is independently activated electronically via remote control.
 The second option, which the design team is considering as a simpler solution, is a conventional swashplate rotor pitch actuator system.
 The main rotor hub is manufactured from lay-up sheets of 300,000 psi T800 Toray aerospace-grade carbon fiber.
 The main rotor grips are titanium, as well as main rotor shaft.
 The gearbox housing is Aluminum 7075.
 The bevel gear and epicyclic gears are made of 4340 steel.
 The rotor system is semi-articulating, with elastomeric bearings providing lead-lag and flap.
 The main rotor blades are made of Toray T800 carbon fiber and Nomex honeycomb, with a stainless steel leading edge and straight non-swept tips to reduce manufacturing cost, the blade root is also a basic straight end instead of a narrower root design typically found in modern helicopter rotor blades. with a weight of 250 lbs each.
 Assembly and prototype testing is performed in Chennai, India, with certain components coming from all over China.
 Turbomachinery is manufactured in China by Shandong Yili Power Technology Co Ltd. and Zhenjiang Supersoar Machinery Co Ltd.

-Cranes will be available for purchase in early 2022.
+Cranes will be available for purchase in early 2025-2030 depending on financing.
 The purchase price is $990,000 for the turbine version, and $800,000 for the electric version.
 The hourly operating cost is $720/hr for the turbine version, and $330/hr for the electric version.

 Specifications: Unmanned heavy lift mobile aerial crane (non-certified experimental) Use over populated areas is strictly prohibited